-The usage of this small tool is very simple, even simpler than Bing Maps API geocoding, however it requires a bit of knowledge about the VBA Excel.
+The usage of this small tool is very simple, even simpler than Bing Maps API geocoding, however it requires a bit of knowledge about VBA Excel.

 The situation looks analogically to the Bing Excel geocoding tool, which appears separately in the file, ready for quick work.
 The file is available here, along with the whole tutorial.
 Because everything has been explained roughly there likewise in the Bing Geocoding case I will go straight to the option, in which we can launch this tool in our own workbook.
-I would like just to point, that the file includes also the Google API geocoding, which is on the top.
+I would like just to point, out that the file includes also the Google API geocoding, which is on the top.
 It’s not for free unlike the Nominatim tool underneath (Pic.
 1), which we can use.

 Unlike Bing geocoding tool, the Nominatim is in my opinion not comfortable enough to use externally.
 However, the tool is a perfect fit for our own worksheet, because it’s basically confined to one formula.
-The same as previously, the VBA Excel knowledge is required to make this tool running.
+The same as previously, VBA Excel knowledge is required to make this tool run.
 I am going to show you shortly how to accomplish it.

 Firstly we must open the Geocode file and launch the VBA console (Pic.
 2), from where you will enter the module with functions (Pic.
 3).

 Because the Geocode file is tailored also for geocoding in Google, you will encounter the Google API geocoding functions on the top.
 Just move your slider down in order to see the Nominatim functions.

 The second step is copying this code into our workbook.
 You don’t need to drag or export a whole module, as shown in the previous part of this article.
 You can just select the Nominatim function, marked red above (Pic.
 3), and copy it into your own workbook creating a new module for it.
 The image below (Pic.
 4) shows all these steps:

 - Or own a worksheet with examples of location.